-One of the toughest things to live with if you’re a driver is being high risk.
+One of the toughest things to live with if you’re a driver is being labeled a High Risk Driver .
 The classification results in higher premiums, tougher restrictions, and fewer options.
 Naturally, the classification is a result of your own doing BUT it does not need to be the end of the world.
 You can still find cheap insurance as a high risk driver and eventually remove the classification.
 Today, we’ll be answering as many high risk driving questions as we can.

 Q.What is a high risk driver?

 A high risk driver is someone who has been in events that an insurance company considers ‘risky’.
 Essentially, it means that you seem more likely to be involved in an incident requiring a pay out.
 Events that can get you listed as high risk include:

 - Being a new driver, or a young driver.

 - Having been in two or more minor traffic incidents.